 This could be a major shortcoming if redemption flexibility is a priority for you, as your rewards are essentially “locked-in” with the Free Spirit loyalty program.
 That said, none of the major credit card rewards programs include Spirit on their list of transfer options, so if you’re only interested in earning rewards to use with Spirit, the Free Spirit Travel More card will likely be one of your best options.

 Solid sign-up and annual bonus

-The Free Spirit Travel More card offers a sign-up bonus of 40,000 bonus points when you spend $1,000 within the first 90 days of account opening.
+The Free Spirit Travel More card offers a limited time sign-up bonus of 60,000 bonus points when you spend $1,000 within the first 90 days of account opening.
 On top of that, you’ll get a $100 Companion Flight Voucher for meeting the spending requirement.

-This bonus is worth a combined total of just under $600 in Spirit travel based on the Points Guy’s point value estimates.
-Since one-way award flights start at 2,500 points, the bonus alone could theoretically take you quite far.
+This bonus is worth a combined total of $600 in Spirit travel based on Bankrate’s point value estimates.
+Since one-way award flights start at a couple thousand points, the bonus alone could theoretically take you quite far.
 That said, Spirit Airlines’ off-peak awards can be tough to come by.

 You’ll also get a $100 travel companion voucher every year you spend at least $5,000 with the card.
 This is a great perk since it covers the card’s annual fee on its own.
 Given the card’s everyday bonus categories, the vouch should be fairly easy to earn as well.

 Rates and fees

 The Free Spirit Travel More card carries a $79 annual fee that’s waived in the first year.
 This is a notable plus, as it gives you a chance to try out the card and decide whether the ongoing fee makes sense for you when stacked against the card’s rewards and benefits.